ecklab/ecklab.github.io/index.md

      hspace="25"
      vspace="10"
      align = "left"
-     />[Shen Yan](https://www.linkedin.com/in/shen-yan-87a09812b/) - PhD Statistics student at the University of Illinois Urbana-Champaign.
+     />[Shen Yan](https://www.linkedin.com/in/shen-yan-87a09812b/) - Shen is a PhD Statistics student at the University of Illinois Urbana-Champaign.

 <br>